Chapter 97:1 (Kneged Devarim; Tanya 43)

 Chapter 45 is about connecting to the middah of rachamim, mercy, taking pity upon our soul, which had to go from the highest heights to the lowest lows.

-Chapter 46 focuses on a way to reach a love of Hashem as follows:
+Chapter 46 focuses on a path to reach a love of Hashem that is very close, which can easily be perceived through introspection:

 This [way] is: to take to heart the meaning of the verse: "As in water, face answereth to face, so does the heart of man to man."
 This means that as [in the case of] the likeness and features of the face which a man presents to the water, the same identical nice is reflected back to him from the water, so indeed is also the heart of a man who is loyal in his affection for another person, for this love awakens a loving response for him in the heart of his friend also, cementing their mutual love and loyalty for each other, especially as each sees his friend's love for him.
 This is Elul!
 Ani L'Dodi veDodi Li!
 Reciprocity.